 The inverted page table has one entry for each memory frame.
-Adv: independent of size of address space; small table(s).
+Hashing is used to speedup table search.
+The inverted page table can either be per process or system-wide.
+In the latter case, a new entry, PID is added to the table.
+Adv: independent of size of address space; small table(s) if we have large logical address spaces.